allenai/unqover/README.md

 Assuming QA models are already trained via HuggingFace's interfaces, e.g., ``run_squad.py``, we will show how to run trained model over the generated data.
 In case you need to train QA models from scratch, please jump to the Appendix below and look for model training instructions.
+Here we will use the gender-occupation data as an illustration.
+The same script pattern applies to other datasets.

-**SQuAD** Assuming a RoBERTa-base SQuAD model is located at ``./data/roberta-base-squad/``, let us use it to predict on the gender-occupation dataset:
+**Using QA models on gender-occupation data** Assuming a RoBERTa-base SQuAD model is located at ``./data/roberta-base-squad/``, let us use it to predict on the gender-occupation dataset:
 ```
 TYPE=slot_act_map
 SUBJ=mixed_gender